Join Here | Log In

 Schematic of proglucagon cleavage into GLP-1 and more.
 CC image from PMC68812410

-The GLP-1 hormone doesn’t stick around long.
-With a half-life of around 2 minutes, this quick signal is rapidly degraded by the protein DPP-4 (dipeptidyl peptidase 4).
+The GLP-1 hormone has a remarkably short half-life of around 2 minutes.
+This quick signal is rapidly degraded by the protein DPP-4 (dipeptidyl peptidase 4).

 The GLP-1 that does reach the pancreas calls for the release of more insulin when food is being broken down and absorbed.
 Plus, it stops the production of glucagon, thus decreasing glucose from the liver.

-The effects of GLP-1 are completed through its binding to the GLP-1 receptor (GLP1R).
+The effects of GLP-1 are mediated through its binding to the GLP-1 receptor (GLP1R).

 Are GLP-1 levels genetic?